 Pulse examination: Pulse diagnosis is performed by an Ayurvedic Practitioner to determine the imbalance of one or more of the doshas.
 Pulse diagnosis itself is a very detailed science.
 When taking a patient’s pulse, the practitioner will use the right hand of a man, and the left hand of a woman.
 This is because the ayurvedic texts say that the nadi chakra (nerve plexus) differs in males and females.

 Examination of Stools: Daily elimination (or lack thereof) is a visible indication of digestive health.
 Ideally, we should eliminate every morning within one hour of waking.
 The bowel movement should have no pain or strain and be the consistency of a banana.
 Constipation indicates that vata is present, loose stools indicate pitta, and heavy, sludgy stools indicate kapha.

-Examination of urine: A straw coloured urine is normal while a yellow or reddish urine denotes increased pitta and /or dehydration.
-Urine that is clear like water denotes a Kapha aggravation, an attack of cold on the body and /or of over hydration.
-A frothy urine with impaired flow denotes a Vata aggravation.
+Examination of urine: A straw-colored urine is normal while yellow or reddish urine denotes increased pitta and /or dehydration.
+Urine that is clear like water denotes a Kapha aggravation, an attack of cold on the body, and /or over hydration.
+Frothy urine with impaired flow denotes a Vata aggravation.

 Sounds in the body: Gurgling in the stomach or cracking of the joints indicates the presence of vata.
 The quality, speed, and tone of your voice also give information about which doshas are present.
 If you speak quickly and tend to lose your train of thought, there may be excess vata present.
 Those with more pitta in their constitution speak sharply and clearly.
 Kapha types take their time expressing their thoughts while speaking sweetly and slowly.